Supreme Court adopts formal code of conduct amid scrutiny over ethics practices

 Justice Sonia Sotomayor has faced scrutiny after the Associated Press reported that her court staff pushed public institutions to purchase her books, and she declined to recuse herself from copyright cases before the court that involved her book publisher.

-In response to the reports about Thomas' and Alito's ties to wealthy benefactors, the Senate Judiciary Committee opened an investigation into the ethics practices at the Supreme Court, and its chairman, Democratic Sen. Dick Durbin, invited Chief Justice John Roberts to testify.
+In response to the reports about Thomas' and Alito's ties to wealthy benefactors, the Senate Judiciary Committee opened an investigation into the ethics practices at the Supreme Court and Durbin invited Chief Justice John Roberts to testify.
 Durbin has also repeatedly implored Roberts to take action and warned that Congress would step in if the high court declined to adopt a binding code.

 Roberts declined the invitation to appear before senators but provided the Judiciary panel in April with a three-page "Statement of Ethics Principles and Practices," signed by the nine justices.
 The statement, though, did little to quell the concerns from Senate Democrats.
 Over the summer, the Judiciary Committee advanced along party lines legislation that would've required the Supreme Court to adopt an enforceable ethics code.